diantyapitaloka/Variable-PHP/README.md

 The definition:
 - PHP is a programming language that has many variables.
 - Variadic Variables and Splat Unpacking: A mechanism that allows a function parameter to capture a variable number of incoming arguments into a single unified array, or conversely, expand an array variable into individual arguments when calling a function.
+- Fiber Context and Scope Isolation: In lightweight concurrency setups, execution contexts (fibers) maintain their own distinct call stacks.
+This prevents local variables, execution frames, and temporary states in one running task from corrupting or interfering with another during asynchronous pauses.
 - Union and Intersection Type Bounds: Variables and class properties can be constrained using complex structural type rules.
 You can declare that a variable must accept one of several types (union) or simultaneously satisfy multiple interface requirements (intersection) before any data can be assigned to it.
 - Asymmetric Property Visibility: A class variable configuration that grants wide permission for reading a variable's data across the whole application while strictly restricting write and modification access to internal class methods.
 - Match Expressions for Direct Variable Assignment: A strict conditional evaluation structure that produces a direct return value, allowing developers to cleanly set a variable based on multiple checks without risking the accidental fall-through bugs common in traditional switch blocks.